nih-fmrif/NIMH_repro_2017_03/setup.md

  >     a path to the installation.
 Then type:
  >
  >~~~
- >   conda create -n create py3.5 python=3.5 jupyter pandas seaborn git
+ >   conda create -n py3.5 python=3.5 jupyter pandas seaborn git
  >~~~
  >{: .source}
  >